geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-18/meeting-transcript.md

 This training, well, we dropped Resonance.
 So training on three GPUs across two machines, getting 80% of the same machine speed.

 ##### **Geohot** [[00:40:45](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2445)]
-Yeah, of course you have to do that with Beam.
+Yeah, of course you have to do that with BEAM.

 ##### **Wozeparrot** [[00:40:47](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2447)]
 OK.
-So it doesn't work with Beam because we don't propagate runtime errors from Cloud node.
+So it doesn't work with BEAM because we don't propagate runtime errors from Cloud node.
 UUVN says he's trying to reproduce it.
 So that's fine.

 ##### **Geohot** [[00:40:59](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2459)]
 Yeah, I mean, it has to be our best speed, right?
 You can't say, oh, it's the unbeamed speed.
 Yeah.

 ##### **Chenyu** [[00:41:07](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2467)]
-Because only when you beam, you would see other things.
+Because only when you BEAM, you would see other things.
 Because now the ratio between kernel launch time and other stuff versus kernel runtime can be that close.

 ##### **Qazalin** [[00:41:20](https://www.youtube.com/watch?v=6EDbdI_m73o&t=2480)]
 Yeah.